-Context about taking pictures
+Context about this post

 Tips for taking pictures

-- Tripod: I carry light and portable tripod for my phone.
+I try to carry a light and a portable tripod for my phone.
 Earlier in my travels, I used to carry a bulky tripod for my camera.
 However, I have stopped this as I now believe in traveling light.
-By carrying a tripod, I take my own pictures the way I want and I don’t have to compromise depending on how the pictures are taken by others, which most times do not meet the expectations.
+By carrying a tripod, I take my own pictures the way I want.
+I don’t have to compromise depending on how the pictures are taken by others, which most times do not meet the expectations.